W Wailes Wailes and Strang

 Glass: Balcombe; Bodiam; East Lavington; Fairlight; Forest Row; Hurstpierpoint; New Shoreham; Northiam; Peasmarsh (formerly); Tortington; Withyham, – St Michael; Worth; Worthing, – St Andrew, West Tarring; – St Mary, Broadwater

-Nothing more than a bare surname is known for certain of the Brighton statuary who signed several tablets in the Mid-Sussex area during a period of almost 30 years in the earlier C19.
+Nothing more than a bare surname is known for certain of the Brighton statuary who signed several tablets in the Mid-Sussex area over a period of almost 30 years in the earlier C19.
 However, Pigot’s Directory for 1832 lists William Williams as a stone- and marble-mason at 12 Bond Street, who is likely to be the same, though the name is too common to allow certainty.
 In view of the length of time during which his name is current, other work besides those listed below must exist.

 Memorials: Albourne; Brighton and Hove, – St Nicholas (old); Chailey; Denton; Henfield; Patcham